StrawWagen/the_jerminator/README.md

 With 800+ voicelines?
 Count me in!

-# Developer Guide

-This readme is setup to hopefully answer questions you might have making your own clone.
+Keep reading if you want to make your own jerma985 clone!

 ## Creating Your Own Clone